 So, what happens if an elder's wife dies?
 Is he suddenly disqualified from being an elder?
 It would not seem so.
 Instead, what Paul is getting at is that the elder, who is naturally assumed to be male, is to be the husband of one wife.
 That is, he's not to be a polygamist.

 But, some will say that since it is okay for an elder to be single, then the literal requirement of being a husband of one wife is not an absolute requirement.
 But, as is stated above, the context is dealing with the plurality of wives issue, and the natural requirement is monogamy.
 Furthermore, the text of Titus 1:5-9, which continues on the requirements of being an elder, also says he is to not be self-willed, not quick-tempered, not addicted to wine, not argumentative, not fond of sordid gain, but hospitable, loving what is good, sensible, just, devout, self-controlled, etc. If the elder isn't to be monogamous, then is he also dismissed from these requirements as well?
 Of course not.

 We Christians must take the Word of God seriously.
 Sometimes doing this means that we have to act in a manner contrary to what others may believe.
 So be it.
-Since I have examined this topic very thoroughly, I am convinced that the office of elders/pastor is for men only, the Scriptures clearly teach this and that those who would contradict it could not, in my opinion, be trusted to interpret other areas of Scripture.
+Since I have examined this topic very thoroughly, I am convinced that the office of elders/pastor is for men only and that the Scriptures clearly teach this and that those who would contradict it could not--in my opinion--be trusted to interpret other areas of Scripture.
 Therefore, I would leave the church if it began to have women pastors.